atamberg/cs341-firegl/final/final.md

 - **Shadows**: We disabled shadows due to performance issues and visual conflicts with particles, toon outlines, and bloom.
 Fire spread dynamically updates the number of light sources in a scene, meaning that to update the shadows performantly we'd need an optimized dynamic shadow system.
 We couldn't afford to spend time on that before completing our other features.
 A basic unoptimized version of deferred shadows exists in the codebase

 - **Directional Lighting**: We removed the ambient component of the in our lighting shaders because it interfered with the light volume system during blending.
 As a band-aid fix we used a faraway point-light with a high light radius to reintroduce 'ambient' lighting.
 Of course, this is not ideal for implementing a sun-like light since the light rays aren't parallel.
 Also, if we try to put the light source too far away, the light volume is culled by the render distance limit.
 We could've implemented a second type of light source that casts parallel light rays onto the scene similar to what is in the [Regl Deferred Shading Example](https://github.com/regl-project/regl/blob/main/example/deferred_shading.js)

 ### Challenges

-- **Adapting to the Framework**: Understanding how to adapt C++ code into the provided javascript framework was challenging, and made harder by the fact that the framework did not follow the same project layout as other regl projects.
-The functional javascript code in many examples wasn't always easily adaptable to the object-oriented, de-functionalized framework.
-We were unsure how much the provided utility functions could accomplish in place of rolling our own.
+- **Adapting to the Framework**: Understanding how to adapt C++ code into the provided javascript framework was challenging, and made harder by the fact that the framework did not follow the same project layout as other Regl projects.
+Functional regl code in many examples wasn't always easily adaptable to the object-oriented, de-functionalized framework.
+We weren't always sure if the provided utility functions did what some features required.

 - **Fire Particles**: It was hard to make the fire look real.
 At first, the particles flew straight up and it didn't look nice.
 We added a little wavy (zig-zag) motion and a gentle upward force (buoyancy effect), then spent some time adjusting the colors until the flames looked believable.

 - **Fire Spread**: Tuning fire spread was tedious.
-We had to figure out the right parameters in order to get a nice effect while maintaining stability.
+We had to figure out the right parameters in order to get a nice effect while maintaining performance.

-- **Texture Baking**: Texture baking was particularly hard at the beginning, many tutorials were telling us to use the different unwrap options in Blender, but each time it made a mess.
+- **Texture Baking**: Texture baking was particularly hard at the beginning, many tutorials were told us to use various unwrapping options in Blender, but each time they made a mess.
 In the end, we were able to bake the pine tree texture without any unwrapping and then we just used photoshop for the second tree texture (our models only have two colors).

 ## Contributions